yveslange/yl-chart/README.md

 ## Watch
+Assuming you already installed brunch, go to the `app` folder and run:
-`make watch`: watch changes with auto-reload script
+`make watch`: watch changes with auto-reload script.

-# Initialization and usage
+# Usage in production
 * Everything your need is located into the `release` folder.
-* Import `vendor.js` file that contains the dependencies (*don't do this is you already imported d3js or jquery for example*)
+* Import `vendor.js` file that contains the dependencies (*don't do this if you already imported d3js or jquery manually*)
 * Import the CSS file `agchart.css` and the agchart library called `agchart.js`.
-This should be done in the headers of you HTML file (normally between `<head>` and `</head>`)
+This should be done in the headers of you HTML file (normally between `<head>` and `</head>`).

-Here is a example of what you should find in the header section:
+Here is an example of what you should write in the header section of your HTML file (eg: `index.html`):
 ```HTML
 <link rel="stylesheet" type="text/css" href="css/agchart.min.css" media="screen">
 <script src="vendor.js" charset="utf-8"></script>